-If your dealings are covered by compliant documentation, your position is a Category A or B reportable tax position if it falls within the highrisk zone of published ATO guidance and isn't a Category C position.
+If your dealings are covered by compliant documentation, your position is a Category A or B RTP if it falls within the high-risk zone of published ATO guidance and isn't a Category C position.

-Where a transfer pricing position is a Category C reportable tax position you must disclose this position in section C not in section B as a Category A or B reportable tax position.
+Where a transfer pricing position is a Category C RTP you must disclose this position in section C not in section B as a Category A or B RTP.

-You need to separately report revenue and expenditure based transfer pricing positions.
-However, you can combine and report all related party revenue, or related party expenditure, as a single Category A reportable tax position.
+You need to separately report revenue and expenditure-based transfer pricing positions.
+However, you can combine and report all related party revenue, or related party expenditure, as a single Category A RTP.